apauley/apauley.github.io/_posts/2015-04-21-what-is-the-essence-of-quality-code.md

 and less likely to be buggy.

-Elegance and simplicity is the aspect I value most, because it seems that all other aspects of code quality require simplicity, or is at least vastly improved by simple and elegant code.
+Elegance and simplicity is the aspect I value most, because it seems that all aspects of code quality require simplicity, or is at least vastly improved by simple and elegant code.

 > &ldquo;Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
 Geniuses remove it.&rdquo;